 These days Steno, and stenographers are considered by many to be a dying breed, but Steno has many advantages and modern day uses.
 Aside from its use in the courtroom, steno is used for closed captioning on television, and for TDD telephone services for the deaf.
 Steno typing is much faster than QWERTY typing mostly because of chording.
 For example the word "connection" takes 10 keystrokes in QWERTY, but only 1 keystroke in Steno.
 Just consider this: The average person speaks at a rate of 150-180wpm, handwriting is 22-31wpm, QWERTY typing 80wpm, and a professional Steno typist = 225wpm.
 The world record for Steno typing is 360wpm.
 Computer programmers, who often type the same command strings of code over and over again could, using a Steno dictionary with customized briefs, type entire lines of code with one keystroke.

-Useless Steno Trivia: Steno closed captioning received some unfortunate notoriety recently when news coverage of the Boston Marathon bombing released the names of the suspects.
+Useless Steno Trivia: Steno closed captioning received some unfortunate notoriety in 2013 when news coverage of the Boston Marathon bombing released the names of the suspects.
 Because the name "Dzhokhar Tsarnaev" was not recognized by the computerized steno dictionary in use at that Fox News station, the closed captioning system substituted the closest match it could find which ended up being actress "Zooey Deschanel", and named her as one of the bombing suspects.
 A good steno dictionary uses briefs, macros, or as a last resort, fingerspelling, to identify unrecognized words and prevent these kinds of errors.